dotlang/language/README.md

 var y: int = 19
 x=y  ;valid
 ```
-Assignment operator `=` for primitives and extended primitives, makes a copy of the right side.
-For every other type, assignment if done by copying the reference.
+Assignment operator `=` will copy reference from right side to left side.
+So any change on the left side will affect right side.
+If you need value assignment, use `@` to clone.

 ```
 var t: int = 12
-var g: int = t    ;g has a copy of 't', any change on g does not affect 't'
+var g: int = @t    ;g has a copy of 't', any change on g does not affect 't'

 var p: Point = {x=10, y=20}
 var q: Point = p